 The melon thrips has a restricted distribution in Queensland.
-It has been detected in a number of areas in coastal North and South East Queensland.
-(See the quarantine restriction section below for details.)
+It is present in South-East Queensland as far north as Bundaberg area.
+North Queensland - coastal areas from Ayr to Mossman, and Atherton Tablelands.
+(See the quarantine restriction section below for details).

 Be on the lookout for melon thrips.
 If you see symptoms outside these areas, report them to us on 13 25 23 immediately.